Leah31115/cardamine_amara_genome_analysis/README.md

 cut -f1-4 path/to/cardamine_amara_genome_analysis/bedtools/hap2.bed > path/to/GENESPACE/bed/hap2.bed
 ```

 Our peptide bed files contained parent gene names.
 To make the geneID names within the genome bed files match the peptide files, '.t1' was added to the end of each bed file line.
 If your geneID names match the protein fasta gene names, skip this step.
-Else, replace the .t1 with whatever suffix is required, providing all gene names will have exactly this suffix.
+Else, replace the .t1 with whatever suffix is required, providing all gene names will have this exact suffix.
 ```bash
 cd path/to/GENESPACE/bed
 sed -i "s/$/.t1/" hap1.bed